karlkyck/OReilly-Architecture-Katas-Winter-2025/ADRs/ADR-04.md

 candidates could use search engines or even AI to cheat during the assessments.
 An AI-driven monitoring system could provide real-time insights into candidate behaviour, flagging potential cheating without disrupting the user experience.

+Common Cheating Indicators coudl include:

+Identical Answer Patterns: Looking for candidates with identical answers, especially in multiple-choice questions.
+Unusual Score Patterns: Identifying scores that are significantly higher or lower than expected, based on historical data.
+Time Spent on Questions: Analysing how much time students spent on each question.
+Extremely fast completions may indicate cheating, especially if paired with high scores.
+Answer Consistency: Examine the consistency of answers.
+If a candidate changes answers frequently or has inconsistent scoring across similar questions, it may be suspicious.
+Response Time Anomalies: Sudden spikes or reductions in response times, compared to peers, might indicate irregular behavior.

 ### Decision
 After evaluating various options, the decision is to implement an AI agent that utilizes machine learning algorithms to monitor candidates during assessments, analyze behavioral patterns, and identify anomalies that may indicate cheating.